Year 6

 Science

-This half term, children will learn about electricity.
+This half term, we will learn about the circulatory system in humans.
 We will be covering:

 Computing